goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

   with this file as an argument.

 ``debug.ini``
-  Alternate configuration for PasteDeploy_ that configures a middleware which intercepts exceptions for interactive debugging.
+  Alternate configuration for PasteDeploy_ that configures middleware which intercepts exceptions for interactive debugging.
   See `Debugging exceptions`_ below.